 Hi.
 My name is Erik.
 I’m currently the Director of Web Communications at California Lutheran University in Thousand Oaks, CA.

-I’ve worked in higher education for 10 years (already!?) as a web designer, developer, photographer, videographer, and probably some other things as well.
+I’ve worked in higher education for 12 years as a web designer, developer, photographer, videographer, and probably some other things as well.
 I have a BA in Multimedia and an MBA in Marketing.

 I consider myself a web generalist.
 My goals are to acquire knowledge covering all aspects of web development and marketing, create great web products that provide great experiences, and grow in business knowledge and application.